Focus On Mexico

 PROOF OF INCOME

 The amount of investments OR monthly pension income for resident visas for those involved in non-lucrative activities (retirees) varies every year as it is tied to a multiple of the average daily wage of a Mexican worker.
+Daily wages have been rising sharply in recent years – as have the immigration requirements.
 The interpretation of the amount also varies from one consulate to another.
-For 2020 we looked at three consulates’ investment/income requirements; San Jose, CA; Portland, OR and Las Vegas, NV.
-In all cases, the requirements are per person.
+For 2024, here are the approximate requirements re investment/income requirements.
+Check online at your nearest consulate website for their requirements In all cases, the requirements are approximate per person, but there are other strategies for couples if both cannot meet the requirements individually.

-Temporary resident income proof requirements – Investments above $103,616 over past 12 months OR monthly pension income of at least $2,072 over past 6 months OR real estate in Mexico with value exceeding $2,590,400 pesos.
+Temporary resident income proof requirements – Investments above $69,150USD over past 12 months OR monthly pension income of at least $4,148USD over past 6 months OR real estate in Mexico with value exceeding $9.9 million pesos.

-Permanent resident income proof requirements – Investments above $129,500 over past 12 months OR monthly pension income of at least $2,600 over past 6 months.
+Permanent resident income proof requirements – Investments above $207,000USD over past 12 months OR monthly pension income of at least $6,915USD over past 6 months.

 Check the English language visa section of your nearest Mexican consulate website for their particular requirements.
 Note that the actual numbers for income or assets will change along with fluctuations in currency exchange and the minimum wage in Mexico.
-Always check on the consulate website for current numbers.
+Again always check on the consulate website for current numbers.

 Next Steps